 Causes for ambiguous genitalia include:

 - 46, XX disorder of sex development (DSD) and 46, XY DSD.
-The genitalia are of 1 sex, but some physical characteristics of the other sex are present.
+The genitalia are of one sex, but some physical characteristics of the other sex are present.

 - True hermaphroditism.
 This is a very rare condition, in which tissue from both the ovaries and testicles is present.
 The child may have parts of both male and female genitals.

 - Congenital adrenal hyperplasia.
 This condition has several forms, but the most common form causes the genetic female to appear male.
 Many states test for this potentially life-threatening condition during newborn screening exams.

 - Chromosomal abnormalities, including Klinefelter syndrome (XXY) and Turner syndrome (XO).